Charlie Macnamara - Technical Writer and Developer

 Creating Your Baking Environment

-1. Position baking steel on the middle rack
+1. Baking steel on the middle rack

-4. Heat oven to maximum temperature (250°C/480°F).
+4. Heat to 250°C/480°F

 Oven layout